Select Page

 I’ve heard similar stories from many a client or colleague, especially those striving to be character-based leaders, who were shocked that someone assumed they were weak because they were kind.

-Unfortunately, it’s a sad fact that too many people make the same incorrect assumption.
+Unfortunately, it’s a sad fact that too many people make the same incorrect assumption that being kind means you’re stupid.
+Wrong!
 Kindness is not weakness.

 Research conducted by Batia M. Wiesenfeld, Naomi B. Rothman, Sara L. Wheeler-Smith, and Adam D. Galinsky found that bosses who treat people with respect and dignity are “seen as less powerful than other managers—less in control of resources, less able to reward and punish—and that may hurt their odds of attaining certain key, contentious leadership roles.”